-The auditorium is filled with lots of seats, so I will be surrounded by lots of people who will adhere to theatre etiquette, or the 'unwritten rules of theatre'.
+The auditorium is filled with lots of seats, so I will be surrounded by lots of people.
+If I would like to move seats during the Relaxed Performance, I can speak to a member of staff and ask for assistance.